Cameras, microphones and algorithms: How inflight entertainment is getting personal - KTVZ

 Frequent flier and cybersecurity expert Vitaly Kamluk, whose Tweets spearheaded the cameras on planes conversation in 2019, told CNN Travel he is pleased with Panasonic’s on-off switch solution for its Astrova camera.

-“I embrace their decision to address privacy concerns of many passengers,” said Kamluck.
+“I embrace their decision to address privacy concerns of many passengers,” said Kamluk.

 “Any technology may be hacked one day.
 However, with reliable cover for video sensors such as cameras that is no longer a concern.”